-The management company's Board of Directors may restrict or prevent the holding of units of the mutual fund by any person or entity prohibited from holding such units (hereafter "Non-Eligible Person"), as defined in the "Target subscribers and typical investor profile" section of the prospectus.
+The SICAV's Board of Directors may restrict or prevent the holding of units of the mutual fund by any person or entity prohibited from holding units of the Fund (hereafter "Non-Eligible Person"), as defined in the "Target subscribers and typical investor profile" section of the prospectus.

-To this end, the Board of Directors of the management company may:
+To this end, the Board of Directors of the SICAV may:

-- (i) Refuse to issue any unit when it appears such issue would or could mean that said units are directly or indirectly held for a Non-Eligible Person; - (ii) At any time, request that any information it deems necessary to determine whether or not the beneficial owner of the units in question is a Non-Eligible Person be provided to it by any person or entity whose name appears in the register of unitholders, along with a sworn statement: - (iii) In the event of failure to transmit the information mentioned in (ii), or when a unitholder proves to be a Non-Eligible Person, transmit information about the investor concerned to the competent tax authorities of the country or countries with which France has entered into an information exchange agreement; and - (iv) When it appears that a person or entity is (i) a Non-Eligible Person and (ii) alone or jointly, the beneficial owner of the units, prohibits any new subscription of units in the fund by the unitholder, forcing the holder to sell their stake in the fund or, in some cases, proceed with the compulsory redemption of all the units held by such a unitholder.
+- (i) Refuse to issue any unit when it appears such issue would or could mean that said units are directly or indirectly held for a Non-Eligible Person; - At any time, request that any information it deems necessary to determine whether or not the beneficial owner of the units in question is a Non-Eligible Person be provided to it by any person or entity whose name appears in the register of unitholders, along with a sworn statement; - (iii) In the event of failure to transmit the information mentioned in (ii), or when a unitholder proves to be a Non-Eligible Person, transmit information about the investor concerned to the competent tax authorities of the country or countries with which France has entered into an information exchange agreement; and - (iv) When it appears that a person or entity is (i) a Non-Eligible Person and (ii) alone or jointly, the beneficial owner of the units, prohibit any new subscription by the unitholder of units in the Fund, compel the unitholder to sell its stake in the Fund or, in certain cases, proceed with the compulsory redemption of all the units held by such a unitholder.

-The forced redemption must be carried out by the account keeper of the Non-Eligible Person, on the basis of the NAV following the formal decision of the management company, minus any applicable charges, duties, and commissions, which shall remain the responsibility of the Non-Eligible Person.
+The forced redemption must be carried out by the account keeper of the Non-Eligible Person, on the basis of the NAV following the formal decision of the Board of Directors, minus any applicable charges, duties, and commissions, which shall remain the responsibility of the Non-Eligible Person.

-The formal decision of the management company shall be preceded by a period of discussion suitable for the case in question but no less than 10 days during which the beneficial owner of the units may submit his or her remarks to the management company.
+The formal decision of the Board of Directors shall be preceded by a period of discussion suitable for the case in question but no less than 10 days during which the beneficial owner of the units may submit his or her remarks to the Board of Directors.

-The UCITS may cease issuing units pursuant to Article L. 214-8-7(3) of the French Monetary and Financial Code, temporarily or permanently, partially or fully, in objective situations resulting in the closing of subscriptions such as a maximum number of units issued, a maximum amount of assets reached, or the expiry of a specified subscription period.
+The AIF may cease issuing units pursuant to Article L. 214-8-7(3) of the French monetary and financial code, temporarily or permanently, partially or fully, in objective situations resulting in the closing of subscriptions such as a maximum number of units issued, a maximum amount of assets reached, or the expiry of a specified subscription period.
 The trigger for this tool shall be subject to a disclosure by any means to the existing unitholders regarding its activation, as well as the threshold and the objective situation having led to the decision of partial or total closure.
 In case of partial closure, this disclosure by any means shall explicitly stipulate the modalities according to which the existing unitholders may continue to subscribe for the duration of this partial closure.
-Unitholders shall also be informed by any means of the decision by the UCITS or the management company either to end the total or partial closure of subscriptions (once they have fallen below the trigger point) or not to end it (in the event of a change of threshold or change in the objective situation leading to activation of this tool).
+Unitholders shall also be informed by any means of the decision by the AIF or the management company either to end the total or partial closure of subscriptions (once they have fallen below the trigger point) or not to end it (in the event of a change of threshold or change in the objective situation leading to activation of this tool).
 A modification of the objective situation invoked or the trigger point of the tool must always be made in the interest of the unitholders.
 The disclosure by any means stipulates the exact reasons for these modifications.